digitalphant0m/a-frame/README.md

-## POSTHASTE
+## GODSPEED

-Posthaste gives you a quickstart into A-Frame using webpack and express to compile and run your JS!
+Godspeed gives you a god-like start into A-Frame using webpack and express to compile and run your JS!
 Run the bash script and provide a name for the project you want to create and boom!
 There you go!

 ### BUILT WITH
 * [EXPRESS](https://expressjs.com/) - Web framework for Node.js